jchatel/quickmail-next-docs/integrations/setting-up-api-v2.md

 # Setting up API V2

+**Note:** QuickMail's API is not available for accounts on Starter Plan.

 These are mostly just JSON samples for API calls.

 **Here's the complete API documentation to use:** [**https://api.quickmail.com/help**](https://api.quickmail.com/help)